hugobrancowb/automatos_deterministicos/README.md

 E teremos a conversão de um `AFND -> AFD -> ER`.
 Se continuarmos, voltaremos ao `AFND`:

 `$cat entradaAFND.txt | ./ex10.x -n | ./ex10.x -d | ./ex10.x -e`

-## Licença

-### Autores

-* Prof. Dr. Ruben Carlo Benante
-    - Email: <rcb@upe.br>
-    - Data da criação: 2016-06-18

-**Colaboradores**

-* Veja lista no arquivo [AUTHORS](AUTHORS)

-### Licença pt\_BR ###

-ex10.x : Converte AFD, AFND e ER.

-Copyright (C) 2016 Ruben Carlo Benante <rcb@upe.br>

-Este programa é software livre; você pode redistribuí-lo e/ou modificá-lo sob os termos da Licença Pública Geral GNU, conforme publicada pela Free Software Foundation; a versão 2 da Licença

-Este programa é distribuído na expectativa de ser útil, mas SEM QUALQUER GARANTIA; sem mesmo a garantia implícita de COMERCIALIZAÇÃO ou de ADEQUAÇÃO A QUALQUER PROPÓSITO EM PARTICULAR.
-Consulte a Licença Pública Geral GNU para obter mais detalhes.

-Você deve ter recebido uma cópia da Licença Pública Geral GNU junto com este programa; se não, escreva para a Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307, USA.

-### License en\_US ###

-ex10.x : Converts AFD, AFND and ER.

-Copyright (C) 2016 Ruben Carlo Benante <rcb@upe.br>

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 of the License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.